 Like most business leaders, software executives tend to fixate on growing their revenues.
 Maybe even more than most since, in the software world, positive momentum can be the essential fuel for everything from sales to recruiting.

 So less-than-desired revenue is a serious problem for software execs and their investors.
-And identifying the root causes of any shortfall is an immediate priority.
+Identifying the root causes of any shortfall is an immediate priority.

 Does your product lack key features?
 Are your salespeople not effective?
 Are there not enough leads from Marketing?